Lee Essig-Thunell’s mind flashes through time as he holds his newborn son, Grayson.

 A 2016 BYU study found fathers were positively portrayed by the media less than half the time they were on screen.
 Fathers were portrayed as “buffoons” — making dad jokes and silly faces, acting stupid, being clumsy — 39.9 percent of the time, in a negative light 6.7 percent of the time, and neutrally during 11.5 percent of their on-screen time.

 The study, headed by graduate students in the School of Family Life, examined two of Disney Channel’s most popular tween shows and analyzed the fathers’ behavior, as well as their children’s on-screen reactions.
-Of those reactions, 48 percent responses to their father’s “buffoonery” were negative.
+Of those reactions, 48 percent of the responses to their father’s “buffoonery” were negative.

 Savannah Kroff, who worked on the study last year, is a second-year graduate student in BYU’s School of Family Life.
 She said social science research suggests people’s attitudes and behaviors are affected by the media they consume.